The Bankrate promise

-December is winding down, and that means it’s time to think about resolutions for the upcoming year.
-After a year like 2020, financial resolutions are probably top of mind.
+2021 is winding down, and that means it’s time to think about resolutions for the coming year.
+With the cost of goods and services rising, financial resolutions are foremost in the minds of many consumers.

-The beginning of the year is the prime time to focus on what’s going on with your money.
-With the right plan in place, you can stick to your financial resolutions and end the coming year in a better place than you started it.
+With the right plan in place, you can stick to your financial resolutions and end the coming year in a better place than when you started it.

-To help you get started, here are 11 financial resolutions to set, along with expert tips on how to keep them.
+Here are 11 practical financial resolutions to commit to, along with expert tips on how to keep them.

 1. Refinance your mortgage and/or your student loans